alfarodeprado/bo-ena/README.md

 ## Requirements

-If running on FU Berlin's HPC, there are no software requirements, all necessary modules are already there.
+If running on FU Berlin's HPC, there are no software requirements, all necessary modules are already there or will be installed under `~/env/`.

 ### If not running on the HPC